 If you’re working in fresh produce, you can’t afford to be working blind, not when the volume of fruits and vegetables being moved is rising so sharply each year and margin for error is narrowing against the reality of volatile climate conditions and rising costs.
 You need insight into the true quality of your produce at each stage, the earlier the better.
 We can bet that real-time analytics that can optimize the matching of your supply quality to customer specs won’t hurt as well.

-Clarifruit is a one stop shop for AI-powered fresh produce quality control, providing stakeholders with visibility over the objective quality of their fruits and vegetables, and handing them a shared language which makes sense between stakeholders.
+Clarifruit is a one stop shop for AI-powered fresh produce quality control solution, providing stakeholders with visibility over the objective quality of their fruits and vegetables, and handing them a shared language which makes sense between stakeholders.